-There are many different types of neighbour dispute that the TSP Dispute Resolution team can help you with.
+There are many different types of neighbour disputes that the TSP Dispute Resolution team can help you with.
 We have detailed below some examples of the types of dispute you may encounter.

 Boundary Disputes: When neighbours end up fighting over their boundaries it often causes untold stress on them and their families.
 They are unable to relax at home, in what should be their sanctuary.
 Often they look over their shoulder and are reluctant to fully utilise their gardens.
 In Acco Properties Ltd v Severn the judge said that “a party can litigate over a tiny strip of land, although I would certainly agree that it is usually economic madness to do so, but a person remains entitled in law to protect and preserve that which is his or hers”.